proofprotocol/FRAMEWORK/PROOF_ECONOMY_FRAMEWORK.md

 4. **Right to implement is never restricted; right to fork the canonical text may be.** Every Proof Economy™ specification may be freely implemented, built upon as a product, and certified against, regardless of the license applied to the specification's own text.
 A canonical specification may carry No-Derivatives terms to preserve a single, unfragmented reference standard - the way a published protocol specification is copyrighted while remaining freely implementable.
 ND licensing on a canonical text is not market capture; using licensing to prevent independent implementation, or to require payment to implement, would be.

-5. **Vendor recusal.** Any governance participant who joins a vendor in a governed category recuses from or vacates their seat within 90 days.
+5. **Vendor recusal.** Once PESA is constituted, any governance participant who joins a vendor in a governed category will recuse from or vacate their seat within 90 days.

 6. **Prior art governs.** Where prior art exists under an irrevocable open license, no subsequent standard may claim exclusive rights over the underlying concepts, regardless of the license applied to the subsequent standard's expression.